INTEGRATED COMBAT SYSTEM ENGINEERING, LOGISTICS, POLICY AND ADMINISTRATIVE SERVICES

 Dept Of Defense

 The Department of Defense, through the Naval Air Systems Command (NAVAIR), is seeking sources to support the Airborne Mine Countermeasure (AMCM) Carriage, Stream, Tow and Recovery System (CSTRS) for the MH-60 Multi-Mission Helicopter Program.
 The procurement aims to address obsolescence issues within the existing AMCM CSTRS Mission Kits by providing sustainment support, system updates, and technical assistance, ensuring compatibility with all US Navy MH-60S AMCM versions.
-This initiative is critical for maintaining the operational readiness of the AMCM systems, which are vital for mine countermeasure operations.
-Interested small businesses are encouraged to submit a capabilities statement by email to Monica L. Card at monica.l.card.civ@us.navy.mil, with the anticipated contract award expected in Summer/Fall 2027 and a performance period of five years.
+This initiative is critical for maintaining the operational readiness of the AMCM systems, which are essential for mine countermeasure operations.
+Interested small businesses must submit a capabilities statement by email to Monica L. Card at monica.l.card.civ@us.navy.mil, with the anticipated contract award expected in Summer/Fall 2027 and a performance period of five years.